Huotes/CommitMaker/README.md

 The pen is mighter than the sword, but only if the pen is held by Chuck Norris.

 They once made a Chuck Norris toilet paper, but there was a problem-- It wouldn't take shit from anybody.

+When an episode of Walker Texas Ranger was aired in France, the French surrendered to Chuck Norris just to be on the safe side.